 North

-It is an Arctic climate with long, very cold winters and short, cool summers.
-Even in July, the average low temperature is barely above freezing in Barrow, at 34 °F (1 °C).
+This region features an Arctic climate, with long, frigid winters and short, cool summers.
+Even in July, the average low temperature in Barrow hovers just above freezing, at 34°F (1°C).

 Growing Palm Trees in Alaska